DSharpPlus/DSharpPlus/docs/articles/voicenext.md

 Using the procedures in the first bot article, install a NuGet package called `DSharpPlus.VoiceNext`.

-Now you need to enabled VoiceNext module on your DiscordClient.
+Now you need to enable VoiceNext module on your DiscordClient.
 Add a new field to your bot's `Program` class:
 `static VoiceNextClient voice;`

 Visual Studio will complain, you also need to add `using DSharpPlus.VoiceNext;` to your usings in both the command module